DIVICODER/Remember_Me_Login/README.md

-Login Page
+# Login Page

-Description
-This is a simple login page created using HTML, CSS, and JavaScript.
-The login page provides a form for users to enter their username/email and password to log in.
-It also includes an optional "Remember Me" checkbox that allows users to remember their login choice for future visits.
+A simple login page built with HTML, CSS, and JavaScript.
+It provides a form for users to log in by entering their username/email and password.
+It also includes an optional "Remember Me" feature that saves the user's login choice for future visits.

-Features
+## Features
-Input fields for username/email and password.
+- **Input Fields**: For username/email and password.
-Validation of input fields (username and password length).
+- **Form Validation**: Ensures username and password meet minimum length requirements.
-"Remember Me" checkbox to remember the user's login choice.
+- **"Remember Me" Checkbox**: Allows users to remember their login choice via a cookie.
-Responsive design for different screen sizes.
+- **Responsive Design**: Adapts to various screen sizes for mobile and desktop compatibility.

-How to Use
+## How to Use
-Clone the repository or download the HTML file directly.
+1. Clone this repository or download the HTML file directly.
-Open the index.html file in your web browser.
+2. Open the `index.html` file in your web browser.
-Enter your username/email and password in the input fields.
+3. Enter your username/email and password in the provided input fields.
-Optionally, check the "Remember Me" checkbox if you want the login choice to be remembered.
+4. Optionally, check the "Remember Me" checkbox to save your login choice.
-Click the "Login" button to submit the form.
+5. Click the "Login" button to submit the form.

-Form Validation
+## Form Validation
-The username/email must be at least 3 characters long.
+- **Username/Email**: Must be at least 3 characters long.
-The password must be at least 6 characters long.
+- **Password**: Must be at least 6 characters long.

-Remember Me Feature
+## Remember Me Feature
-The "Remember Me" checkbox allows users to store their login choice for future visits.
-If the checkbox is checked, the login choice will be saved as a cookie that expires after 30 days.
-If the checkbox is unchecked, the cookie will be removed.
+- The "Remember Me" checkbox saves the login choice using a cookie.
+- If checked, the cookie will store the login choice and expire after 30 days.
+- If unchecked, the cookie will be removed.

-Please note that this implementation is for demonstration purposes only and doesn't connect to any backend server.
-In a real-world application, the form data would be submitted to a server for further processing, such as authentication and user session management.
+> **Note**: This login page is for demonstration purposes only and does not connect to any backend server.
+In a production environment, form data would be sent to a server for authentication and user session management.

-License
+## License
 This project is licensed under the MIT License.
 Feel free to modify and use it according to your needs.

-Acknowledgments
+## Acknowledgments
-The background image used in the login page is from Unsplash.
-(Credits to the photographer)
+- **Background Image**: The background image is from Unsplash.
+Credits to the photographer.